CV-ZMH/human-action-recognition/README.md

 :boom: Added trained weight of **siamesenet** networks and training script for reid model.
 They are used in cosine metric learnings of deep sort pipeline.

 :boom: Added debug-tracker flag to `demo.py` script for visualizing tracker bboxes and keypoints bboxes.
 So, you can easily learn by visualizing how the tracker algorithm works.

-:boom: Fixed deepsort bbox input format as *xmin, ymin, xmax, ymax*.

-:boom: Added current frame details and config parameters in left side of the display.

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=CV-ZMH.human-action-recognition)